memri/pod/docs/HTTP_API.md

 and in fact will be increased by 1 from previous database value.

 ### POST /v1/bulk_action/
-Perform a bulk of operations simultaneously.
+Perform a bulk of operations atomically.

-All changes are guaranteed to happen at the same time - or not at all.

 Input json:
 ```json